opencore-x/opensociety/README.md

-### mysociety
+### opensociety

-mysociety is an open-source and resident centric society management alternative to paid services like nobrokerhood.com and mygate.com
+**opensociety** is an open-source and resident centric society management alternative to paid services like nobrokerhood.com and mygate.com

 Check project tab to see the timeline and product backlog.